p2pu/course-in-a-box/modules/setup/_posts/2000-01-03-course-template.md

 404.html - error text that appears on broken links or nonexistent pages CNAME - use for setting custom domains
 Gemfile - used by jekyll/GitHub pages
-LICENSE - CIAB is licensed under the MIT License (do not edit) README.md - a text file to introduce and explain the project _config.yml - Jekyll/GitHub pages configuration & settings index.md - landing page content
+LICENSE - Course-in-a-Box is licensed under the MIT License (do not edit) README.md - a text file to introduce and explain the project _config.yml - Jekyll/GitHub pages configuration & settings index.md - landing page content